The Great Darkness Saga: Plot

-Dream Girl leads a squad of Legionnaires to Zerox and repels an attack by the Master and several Servants.
-Mon-El confronts the Master and recognizes him from his time in the Phantom Zone, but is defeated.
-Additionally, the Master learns of Mon-El's homeworld, Daxam.
-The sorcerers cast a spell intended to defend them against the Master and conjure a humanoid baby.
+The sorcerers of Zerox cast a spell intended to defend them against the Master, but instead conjure a humanoid baby.
 Meanwhile, on Earth, Cosmic Boy, Saturn Girl, and Lightning Lad determine that two of the Servants are clones of Superman and one of the Guardians of the Universe.
 In response, they send out an alarm calling all Legionnaires to duty.

 The Legionnaires manage to locate the Master's homeworld.
 Engaging the Servants in battle, Wildfire destroys the Guardian clone, while Timber Wolf destroys the Superman clone.
 Brainiac 5 recognizes the Master's homeworld and deduces his identity.
 Meanwhile, the Master travels to Daxam and remakes it in his image, revealing him to be Darkseid.
 Darkseid sends the Daxamites to conquer the universe.

 Dream Girl sends out a second alarm to all of the Legion's super-powered allies, including Supergirl and the Legion of Substitute Heroes.
 Throughout United Planets territory, Dev-Em, the Heroes of Lallor, the Wanderers, the Substitute Heroes, and the Legionnaires struggle to hold back the Daxamites.
-On the prison planet Takron-Galtos, a de-powered Chameleon Boy fends off an attack from Ol-Vir.

 Meanwhile, the humanoid child rapidly ages into Highfather.
 He transforms the last remaining Servant into a clone of Orion, who is destined to destroy his father Darkseid.
+(Note: The prophecy of Darkseid's death at the hands of Orion is first mentioned in Mister Miracle #9 (August 1972).)
 Before fading away, Highfather summons Superboy and Supergirl to Apokolips, with his power allowing them to maintain their abilities under a red sun.
 Darkseid destroys the Orion clone and returns Superboy to the 20th century.
 He becomes preoccupied with battling Supergirl and the other Legionnaires and loses control of the Daxamites, who make their way toward the planet.
 Realizing that he cannot defeat the Daxamites, Darkseid admits defeat and retreats, taking Apokolips with him to an unknown location.

-Months later, Saturn Girl and Lightning Lad have twin children, Garridan and Graym.
-However, Darkseid kidnaps Garridan and transforms him into Validus.
+Months later, Saturn Girl and Lightning Lad have a child, Graym.
+During the delivery, Darkseid secretly kidnaps the Graym's twin Garridan, transforms him into Validus, and sends him years into the past, where he would encounter the Legion, unrecognized by his parents or anyone else.
+Darkseid declares that his curse has been fulfilled.
+(Note: The birth of the twins and the second twin's abduction and transformation into Validus occurs in Legion of Super-Heroes vol. 2, Annual #3 (1984), by Paul Levitz (co-plotter/writer), Keith Giffen (co-plotter/artist), Curt Swan and Romeo Tanghal (artists).)

 Continuity

-The Great Darkness Saga was initially rendered non-canon following Zero Hour: Crisis in Time!, which rebooted the Legion's continuity.
-It is later stated to be canon, but Validus is depicted as a separate entity from Garridan Ranzz.
+"The Great Darkness Saga" was initially rendered non-canon following Zero Hour: Crisis in Time!, which rebooted the Legion's continuity.
+The story's events are later restored to continuity, but Validus is depicted as a separate entity from Garridan Ranzz.